openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 > The CSS uploaded here should only target elements inside the <article> block otherwise it could break general styling of the site.

 ### XSL File
-Janeway's XSL Transformation process uses a version-controlled XSL (Extensible Stylesheet Language) file.
+Janeway's XSL Transformation process uses a version controlled XSL (Extensible Stylesheet Language) file.
 When you upload a JATS XML file to Janeway it marks the file as using the current XSL file.
 This means that as we make changes to the XSL file it will only affect future files uploaded and not any back content.

 > [!WARNING]
 > Changing an XML file's XSL may cause it to render differently.
 It is only recommended that you do this before sending it for proofreading.